-Apply now for Pond Lehocky Giordano’s 25 Days of Scholarships – awarding 25 students a $1,000 scholarship each this June!
+Apply now for Pond Lehocky’s 25 Days of Scholarships—awarding 25 students each a $1,000 scholarship in August!

 FAQS Background